Hospital of Saint Raphael

 Today's joint replacement surgery is designed to help you resume your active lifestyle quickly and with confidence.
 The Bone and Joint Center's highly trained staff includes orthopedic physicians, most with special training in joint replacement procedures; residents; physician assistants; registered nurses; physical and occupational therapists; physiatrists; and anesthesiologists.
 Our program begins with teaching you what you'll need to know before surgery at one of our preoperative classes, and continues with physical and/or occupational therapy while you're still in the hospital.
 To ensure the quality and continuity of the care you receive while a patient in the Bone and Joint Center, four physician assistants are part of the staff of the Bone and Joint Center.
 These hospital employees support and assist the work of your physician, helping with monitoring your surgical incisions and providing pain management assistance.

-Your recovery may continue at an extended rehabilitation facility, such as Saint Raphael's Sister Anne Virginie Grimes Health Center.
-We'll follow your progress once you're home and can help you arrange home care.
+Your recovery may continue at an extended rehabilitation facility, such as Saint Raphael’s Sister Anne Virginie Grimes Health Center.
+We’ll follow your progress once you’re home and can help you arrange home care, also available through our affiliate, VNA Services, Inc.

 Our technology, services